ollyrowe/react-app-template/README.md

 [PM2](https://www.npmjs.com/package/pm2) is a production process manager for Node.js applications with a built-in load balancer.
 It allows you to keep applications alive forever, to reload them without downtime and to facilitate common system admin tasks.

-I have added a set of production scripts within package.json to start, stop, reload and to view logs for the production build of the application.
+I have added a set of production scripts within package.json to start, stop and reload the production build of the application.

 ### Eslint & Prettier